dunstontc/learn-go/code/Kernighan/tgpl/notes/06-Methods.md

 	return math.Hypot((q.X-p.X), ((q.Y-p.Y))
 }
 ```
-The extra parameter p is called the method’s *receiver*, a legacy from early object-oriented languages that described calling a method as "sending a message to an object."
+The extra parameter p is called the method's *receiver*, a legacy from early object-oriented languages that described calling a method as "sending a message to an object."

-In Go, we don’t use a special name like *this* or *self* for the receiver; we choose receiver names just as we would for any other parameter.
-Since the receiver name will be frequently used, it’s a good idea to choose something short and to be consistent across methods.
+In Go, we don't use a special name like *this* or *self* for the receiver; we choose receiver names just as we would for any other parameter.
+Since the receiver name will be frequently used, it's a good idea to choose something short and to be consistent across methods.
 A common choice is the first letter of the type name, like `p` for `Point`.

 In a method call, the receiver argument appears before the method name.
 This parallels the declaration, in which the receiver parameter appears before the method name.
 ```go